Summers House

-A detached property dating back to the 1930s, Summers House has undergone various alterations and extensions over the years resulting in a fragmented floor plan that no longer served the needs of modern family life.
+A detached property dating back to the 1930s, Summers House had undergone various alterations and extensions over the years resulting in a fragmented floor plan that no longer served the needs of modern family life.
 The vision was to seamlessly blend traditional architectural elements with contemporary design, providing a home that meets the demands of 21st-century living.

 The original structure has been preserved and enhanced through sensitive alterations, ensuring the house retains its character while offering the comfort and utility expected in a contemporary family home.
 Key to this approach is the replacement of existing, inappropriate modern windows with new flush timber casement windows, restoring the building's traditional aesthetic.